ThemeZee/dynamic-news-lite/readme.txt

-Dynamic News WordPress Theme, Copyright 2014 ThemeZee.com Dynamic News is distributed under the terms of the GNU GPL
+Dynamic News Lite WordPress Theme, Copyright 2014 ThemeZee.com Dynamic News Lite is distributed under the terms of the GNU GPL

 ===================================
-Thanks for Downloading Dynamic News
+Thanks for Downloading Dynamic News Lite
 ===================================

 Thank you for downloading my theme.